Diamond vs. wholesaler

 Common seller questions

-How do I tell if the person making me an offer is a wholesaler?
+How do I tell if the person making me an offer is reliable?

 What does Texas SB 1577 require wholesalers to disclose?